 Can wage growth rise even if many workers are not getting raises?

 Yes.
-Average wage measures can rise because of workforce composition changes, such as lower-paid workers leaving employment or hiring shifting toward higher-paying sectors.
+Average wage measures can increase because of composition shifts, such as lower-paid workers leaving employment or hiring moving toward higher-paying sectors, even if underlying raises are not evenly distributed.